Washington DC Tourism Information

 Tour the largest producer of security documents in the U.S. where over 9 billion Federal Reserve notes and 20 billion postage stamps are produced each year.

 The Visitor Center is open Monday through Friday from 8:30 a.m. to 3:30 p.m. (door closes at 3:00).
 Tours run every 15 minutes from 9 to 10:45 a.m. and 12:30 to 2 p.m. tickets are given on a first-come, first-served basis.
-Generally, it is best to get there first thing in the morning to receive a ticket for a tour.
+It is best to get there first thing in the morning to receive a ticket for a tour.

 1801 E Street, SE, Washington, DC 20003 (202) 543-0539 www.congressionalcemetery.org

 The nation’s first cemetery, dating back to 1807, is the final resting place for many significant Americans and contains a large collection of Victorian statuary.
-Notables buried here include John Philip Sousa, J. Edgar Hoover, Elbridge Gerry, and congressmen, among others.
+Notables buried here include John Philip Sousa, J. Edgar Hoover, Elbridge Gerry, and members of Congress, among others.
 The Cemetery is open daily from dawn to dusk and on Saturday from 10 a.m. - 4 p.m.
 Admission is free, though a contribution is requested.
 Guided tours and group tours can be arranged by appointment.

 CORCORAN GALLERY OF ART